Prior to 1954…

 On 10 September 1980 it all came to an end with the running of 6K60, the 18:15 Redcar to Consett ore train hauled by 37053 and 37055, the final ore train to run to Consett.

-The photographer who took the photographs of the last train below and to the right who was an Assistant Freight Controller responsible for the Redcar to Consett ore trains, sent me the following notes:
+The photographer who took the photographs of the last train below who was an Assistant Freight Controller responsible for the Redcar to Consett ore trains, sent me the following notes:

 “One aspect of the Redcar to Consett Ore trains, and the sole reason why I was able to record the passing of the last one, was that they consistently ran early.